What does it mean to be Intersex?

 - Hormones: Such as testosterone, estrogen, progesterone etc

-- Secondary sex characteristics: Physical traits which appear during puberty such as facial hair, pubic hair and breasts
+- Secondary sex characteristics: Physical traits can appear during puberty such as facial hair and breasts

 What does being intersex mean?

-Intersex is a general term used for a person who is born with a reproductive or sexual anatomy that doesn’t seem to fit the traditional definitions of female or male.
+Intersex is a general term used for a person who is born with a reproductive or sexual anatomy that doesn’t seem to fit the traditional medical definitions of female or male.
 When defining intersex it is important to understand that there is no such thing as identifying a ‘true’ sex at birth.
 The two categories of seemingly ‘true’ sex (i.e male and female) do not reflect the entire spectrum of sex characteristics.
+There is no wrong way to have a body.

 What are examples of being Intersex?